 § 51-06.
 Mobile Homes.

-All applications for mobile home parks or courts, shall be considered to be PDD projects and subject to PDD procedures.
+All applications for new mobile home parks or courts, shall be considered to be PDD projects and subject to PDD procedures.
 In addition to the other requirements of this article, the Planning Board shall review the following specific elements during its preliminary review and its final site development plan review:

 Provisions for adequate water and sewer connections for each mobile home parking space or lot form a public system.
 The New York State Department of Health standards for public systems shall determine the requirements for adequacy.

+This chapter shall not apply to expansions of existing mobile home parks and courts.